lucatume/di52/README.md

 but the same instance of `One` will be shared between all instances of `SomeClass`.

 ### Referring registered variables and constructors
-The possibility to refer previously registered variables and constructors exists using some specia markers for the constructor arguments; given the same class above the code is rewritten to
+The possibility to refer previously registered variables and constructors exists using some special markers for the constructor arguments; given the same class above the code is rewritten to

     $c = new tad_DI52_Container();